-This is the damping ratio of specified mode.
+This is the critical damping ratio (z) of the specified mode.
 The first array index indicates the mode number and the second array index indicates the body number.

 moddfl(:,:) = 0

 This is the type of time-varying mode perturbation.
 The first array index indicates the mode number and the second array index indicates the body number.